peterallanwalker/SWP08-Probel/README.md

 #### TODO
 - [x] Fix label length prompt output
-- [ ] chanign label len does nto seem to work.. think it must be in the push labels function though
+- [x] changing label len does not seem to work.. must be in the push labels function of connectIO though

 ### prot0x.py
 Rough testing/in-progress dev scripts.